SAM3D: Zero-Shot 3D Object Detection via Segment Anything Model: Appendix

 Despite SAM's powerful zero-shot capability, a non-negligible domain gap still exists.
 Hence, the masks from SAM are noisy and need further processing.

 In scenes of autonomous driving, typical cars have certain areas and aspect ratios, which can be used to filter out some false positives in masks $M$.
-In detail, we filter segmentation masks using an area threshold $[T_l^a, T_h^a]$ and an aspect ratio threshold $[T_l^r, T_h^r]$.
+In detail, we filter the noisy segmentation masks using an area threshold $[T_l^a, T_h^a]$ and an aspect ratio threshold $[T_l^r, T_h^r]$.
+With these operations, we finally obtain $N_o$ relative high-quality foreground masks $M^{\prime}=\{m_i\in \mathbb{R}^{H\times W}\}_{i=1}^{N_{o}}$, each mask corresponds to a foreground object.